 The growing pains that come from women embracing a once men-filled realm were evident at this summer's massive Comic-Con International: San Diego, where more than 40 percent of the attendees were female, their percentages growing over time.

-potential sexism of the event's "booth babes" and claims that the show was "ruined" by the influx of female "Twilight" fans.
+This Indiana Jones fan at Comic-Con isn't afraid of snakes, he's afraid of fangirlsDuring the convention, internet fans argued male-female issues like the potential sexism of the event's "booth babes" and claims that the show was "ruined" by the influx of female "Twilight" fans.

 In one panel, filmmaker/comic shop owner Kevin Smith mentioned "Twilight," and his throngs of fans responded with such loud boos and jeers that Smith chastised them.